AlexDJA/sentiment-recognition/README.md

 Run the following command to launch the program : `python emotion.py`

 ### Acknoledgements
-This project used a pretrained facial recognition model made by Shivam Prasad Link to source : https://huggingface.co/shivamprasad1001/Emo0.1
+This project used a pretrained facial recognition model made by Shivam Prasad.

+Link to source : https://huggingface.co/shivamprasad1001/Emo0.1